sooiee/aluma-mental-health-project/README.md

 ## CREDITS
 ### CODE USED
-If you have used some code in your project that you didn't write, this is the place to make note of it.
-Credit the author of the code and if possible a link to where you found the code.
-You could also add in a brief description of what the code does, or what you are using it for here.

 * Thank you to Learn Web for the card container code.
 It was taken from [this video](https://www.youtube.com/watch?v=9FNNkzPBFcE) and customised.
 * Code for the Carousel, modal and cards was taken from bootstrap and intergated and customised with the help of copilot.
 * Used code from a previous [love-running](https://github.com/sooiee/love-running) project to help with the nav, footer and resources section.